clareaulab/clareau-lab-website-old/perffseq/index.md

 # {% include icon.html icon="fa-solid fa-fish-fins" %}PERFF-seq

-<b>Transcript-specific enrichment enables profiling of rare cell states via scRNA-seq</b>
+<b>Transcript-specific enrichment enables profiling of rare cell states via single-cell RNA sequencing</b>

+Single-cell genomics technologies have accelerated our understanding of cell-state heterogeneity in nearly every complex tissue.
+While single-cell genomics can identify rare populations that express specific marker transcript combinations, traditional flow sorting requires cell surface markers with high-fidelity antibodies, limiting followup study, particularly when nuclei isolation is required.
+Programmable Enrichment via RNA Flow-FISH by sequencing (PERFF-seq) is our solution to these challenges by enabling scRNA-seq profiling of subpopulations defined by the abundance of specific RNA transcripts.

+Here's a hub for the key links associated with PERFF-seq.

 ## Critical reagents
 - Molecular Instruments [HCR-FlowFISH](https://www.molecularinstruments.com/)